About the Port;

 The Trawler Wharf is located in the western part of the harbour and runs in a north south direction.
 The wharf is approximately 138m long and vessels are birthed on the eastern side, where the water is 4m deep.
 The wharf accommodates Portland trawler fishing fleet and itinerant vessels and from time to time accommodates other vessels for special events, exceptional circumstances and emergencies

-All enquiries relating to the Trawler Wharf should be directed to the Glenelg Shire Council call 03 5522 2140
+All inquiries relating to the Trawler Wharf should be directed to the Glenelg Shire Council call 03 5522 2140

 The Ports 300 tonne slip can accommodate vessels up to 40m long with beams of 9m.